 The Theatre Major and Minor is open to all Loyola students.
 An audition is not required to declare the Theatre Major or Theatre Minor.

 The Loyola Theatre Program offers incoming students the opportunity to audition for its competitive scholarship.
 Theatre Scholarship Auditions typically take place in early February.
 For more information about Scholarship Auditions, click here.

 New Student Showcase

-Each Fall Freshman & New Transfer Students get to showcase their talents for the Loyola Theatre Community, with the help of a faculty coach.
-Complete the interest form to participate in this year's showcase.
+Each Fall Incoming Students get to showcase their talents for the Loyola Theatre Community, with the help of a faculty coach.
+Complete the interest form below to participate in this year's showcase.

 - Interest Form